 Inbound prospecting

-Inbound prospecting means that the prospect is the one who first contacts the sales to know more about the product.
-It is based on all the aforementioned sales prospecting techniques that prioritize putting yourself out there, creating content, and having a strong media presence.
+Inbound prospecting means that the prospect is the one who first contacts sales to learn more about the product.
+It is based on all the aforementioned sales prospecting techniques, which prioritize putting yourself out there, creating content, and having a strong media presence.

-This type of prospecting is enabled by contemporary technologies that allow companies to reach audiences on a scale rather than privately contacting leads.
+Contemporary technologies enable this type of prospecting, which allows companies to reach audiences on a scale rather than privately contacting leads.
 The goal is to demonstrate the value of your product and the trustworthiness of your brand so that the right people contact you themselves.

 This method is hailed for its many benefits.
-When the potential client contacts you themselves, you have the upper hand and do not have to worry about annoying them.
+When potential clients contact you, you have the upper hand and do not have to worry about annoying them.
 Additionally, the prospect will already know something about your product and believe that it might be an option for them.
 Thus, you have a mutual goal of uncovering how you can help them the most.

 Finally, this type of outreach effort boosts efficiency by dedicating resources to widespread outreach rather than seeking out individual leads.
 With this approach, you can make the most of marketing automation and data-driven content creation.